 Look at the birds in the trees

 For an all-around great resource for rainy-day fun, visit The National Wildlife Federation’s website, which is packed with ideas on designing your outdoor space to maximize exploration, as well as tips for gardening and nature adventures with kids.

 The next time you find yourself listening to the drum of raindrops on your rooftop, just think of it as Mother Nature applauding you for all of the outdoor adventures you’ve planned.
-The murky bathwater at the end of each exploratory day will be well worth the fun.
+The murky brown bathwater at the end of each day of awesome rainy exploration will be well worth it.